Help Terri Overcome Pancreatic Cancer

 Hello all!

 There is some news I would like to share with you.
-I was recently diagnosis with pancreatic cancer a few weeks ago.
+I was diagnosis with pancreatic cancer in March, 2025.
 What I thought was gallbladder issues turned more serious on March 10, 2025.
 I had vague GI symptoms starting mid-January went to my primary care provider in February some preliminary testing was performed that came back normal.
 Most of you are probably aware I am Registered Nurse I talked to my friends and colleagues, and everyone said it's your gallbladder, but not all of my symptoms added up.
 The day of March 10 started like any other day I saw my patients in their homes but by mid-day I noticed my eyes looked slightly jaundice (yellow) in the car mirror.
 I went into the office asked my nurse manager to take a look and she agreed.
-I ran into another team member nurse he agreed I was jaundice.
-I called my primary care provider on the way home she was taking too long to get back with me.
 So, I went home grabbed a bag and went straight to the ER.
 I was admitted my liver enzymes were elevated and CT scan performed.
 The next morning GI providers came in and ordered an ERCP.
 The ERCP showed my bile duct was blocked and a stent was placed.
 My GI MD provider stated it looked like cancer, and he took a biopsy which came back positive for pancreatic adenocarcinoma.
-I had my first chemo treatment on March 27.
-My treatment team is awesome it doesn't usually work this fast!

 I am humbling asking for your financial support in any way possible but please don't cut yourself short.
-My chemo treatments are expensive, I have an out of pocket $ 15,000 deductible that must be met before insurance will pay.
-I plan to use the donations for my out-of-pocket deductible, co-pays for office visits, medications, lost wages and to be more comfortable as I battle pancreatic cancer.
+My chemo treatments are expensive, I have an out of pocket $ 15,000 deductible which has been met and I am making payments.
+I plan to use my donations for my medical bills, medications, lost wages and to be more comfortable as I battle pancreatic cancer.

 Kind words, prayers, well wishes are always welcomed along with any donations are most kindly appreciated!